EMT vs. Paramedic: What’s the Difference?

 Often, individuals who have been working as EMTs for an extended period of time will decide to advance their skill set by undergoing the additional training required to become a paramedic.

 In order to become a paramedic, you must first become an EMT.
 While the exact steps you must accomplish for each position will vary from state to state due to different legal requirements, the general steps that you will need to take should remain the same.
-Here’s what you need to do to join each of these professions:
+Check out what you need to do to join each of these professions:

 How to become an EMT